Someone Almost Stole a Travel Booking Startup's Domain Through Social Engineering

 TL;DR

-A social engineering attack targeted our domain registrar, attempting to transfer our domain to an attacker.
-They used publicly available information from WHOIS records and our website to convince support staff they were us.
-We caught it during the 5-day transfer waiting period and implemented registrar lock, privacy protection, and 2FA to prevent future attempts.
+A social engineering attack targeted a travel booking startup's domain registrar, attempting to transfer the company's domain to an attacker.
+The attacker used publicly available information from WHOIS records and the company website to convince support staff they were the rightful owner.
+The team caught it during the 5-day transfer waiting period and implemented registrar lock, privacy protection, and 2FA to prevent future attempts.

 The Suspicious Email